BenjaminSchaaf/sbnf/README.md

 $ cargo install --path .
 ```

+Note that in order to use the generated syntax you'll need at minimum Sublime
+Text build 4077 with support for version 2 of Sublime Syntax.

 ## Example

 The following is a sbnf grammar for a cut-down version of C. It only allows